IceCreamYou/Canvas-Sprite-Animations/README.md

     - getFrame(): Get the current animation frame (row, column, frame number).
     - getNumFrames(): Get the number of frames in the animation sequence.
     - frameNumberToRowCol(frame): Convert a frame number to a row/column pair.
+    - clone(): Create a copy of the Sprite.

 ### Drawing